-In September 2014, Knight entered into an asset purchase agreement with Orphan Canada Inc. relating to the purchase of the Canadian rights for ATryn® and Photofrin®.
+In September 2014, Knight entered into an asset purchase agreement with Orphan relating to the purchase of the Canadian rights for ATryn[®].

 ATryn® is a recombinant antithrombin that is currently approved in the U.S. and the E.U. for the prevention of thromboembolic events in patients with hereditary antithrombin deficiency.
-ATryn® received approval in the United States from the FDA in 2009 and marketing authorization by the European Commission prior to that in 2006.
+ATryn® received approval in the U.S. from the FDA in 2009 and marketing authorization by the European Commission in 2006.
 Additional clinical trials with ATryn® are being conducted in pregnant women who suffer from severe preeclampsia to determine the possible benefits of ATryn® to both the mother and her unborn child.
+Knight submitted a response to the Notice of Deficiency related to its ATryn® regulatory submission in September 2016 and subsequently received a Notice of Deficiency Withdrawal from Health Canada.
+The Corporation is currently evaluating next steps.